 “As a result of today’s uncertain external landscape, especially the prolonged inflationary pressures negatively impacting our customers’ discretionary spend, shoppers are seeking even stronger values when visiting our stores,” she said to Retail Dive.

-Leadership Highlights: First woman to lead a major global pharmaceutical company.
-She has overseen significant restructuring and a focus on R&D. She is a strong and dynamic leader who is one of the top female CEOs today.
+Emma Walmsley is set to to step down as CEO.
+Walmsley made history as the first woman to lead a major global pharmaceutical company.
+During her tenure, she oversaw a major restructuring and sharpened GSK’s focus on research and development.
+She is a known as a strong and dynamic leader who is one of the top female CEOs today.

 How We Ranked the Top Female CEOs